piccolo-orm/piccolo/docs/src/piccolo/migrations/running.rst

 Reversing migrations
 --------------------

-To reverse the migration, run this:
+To reverse the migration, run the following command, specifying the ID of a
+migration:

 .. code-block:: bash

-    piccolo migrations backwards 2018-09-04T19:44:09
+    piccolo migrations backwards my_app 2018-09-04T19:44:09

+Piccolo will then reverse the migrations for the given app, starting with the most recent migration, up to and including the migration with the specified ID.

 You can try going forwards and backwards a few times to make sure it works as expected.